-The best outdoor spaces are packed with useful, weather-resistant and attractive furnishings.
-While outfitting these areas can get pricey, just remember that you can save a lot of money with DIY projects, which are often as fun as they are inexpensive.
+The best outdoor spaces are packed with useful, weather-resistant, and attractive furnishings.
+While outfitting these areas can get pricey, you can save a lot of money with budget DIY outdoor decor projects, which are often as fun as they are affordable.
 As an added incentive, decorating the exterior of your house not only improves curb appeal, but it creates another usable space that feels like home.

-Essentially, your outdoor living space should always look and feel like an extension of the inside.
-These DIY outdoor decor ideas work to enhance the livability of your home's exterior while amplifying your style.
-The projects range from patio decor ideas to porch improvements and even include a few ways you can stylize your garden.Continue to 2 of 20 below.
+Essentially, your outdoor living space should look and feel like an extension of the inside.
+With a few do-it-yourself projects, you can make your own outdoor decorations that enhance the livability of your home's exterior while amplifying your style.